shyamgh/pb-assignment/README.md

 ## pb-assignment

 Clone this repository to your local machine. \
 Pre-requisite - Node.js, Playwright is setup on local machine.
 Which is also mentioned in package.json dependency.
-So expected is playwright is initialized and setup.
+So expected is playwright is initialized and setup. \

+Once repository is cloned, run below command frm repository directory. \

+npm install

 ## Command to run new user card registration test: